Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Applications

 \subsection{Hidden Markov Models}

 This application deals with time-series data following a \textbf{Poisson hidden Markov model}.
 Given a time series of $T$ steps, the task is to segment the data stream into 4 different states, each of which follows a Poisson distribution with rate $\lambda_k$ sampled from a Uniform hyper-prior.
-The observation at each step $t$ is given as
+The distributions and the observation at each step $t$ are given as

 where $\lambda_1 \sim U(10,20)$, $\lambda_2 \sim U(30,40)$, $\lambda_3 \sim U(50,60)$ and $\lambda_4 \sim U(80,90)$.
 We further impose a uniform prior over the initial state.
 The Markov chain stays in the current state with probability $p$ and otherwise transitions to one of the other three states uniformly at random.
 The transition distribution is given as